near-examples/rust-upgradable-example/README.md

 }
 ```

-To do so we can use [enum](https://github.com/near-examples/rust-upgradable-example/blob/a9a23827e127cb87b76101b58ea563485ea462cc/enum-upgraded-contract/src/lib.rs#L26) and have to [implement](https://github.com/near-examples/rust-upgradable-example/blob/a9a23827e127cb87b76101b58ea563485ea462cc/enum-upgraded-contract/src/lib.rs#L31) `From<UpgradableSale> for Sale` so your contract know how to use adopt old structure.
+To do so we can use [enum](https://github.com/near-examples/rust-upgradable-example/blob/cd8b7c5a437906e2ff040ac05176ebe5e025ea66/enum-upgraded-contract/src/lib.rs#L34) and have to [implement](https://github.com/near-examples/rust-upgradable-example/blob/cd8b7c5a437906e2ff040ac05176ebe5e025ea66/enum-upgraded-contract/src/lib.rs#L40) `From<UpgradableSale> for Sale` so your contract know how to adopt old structure.

-Also would be useful to [implement](https://github.com/near-examples/rust-upgradable-example/blob/a9a23827e127cb87b76101b58ea563485ea462cc/enum-upgraded-contract/src/lib.rs#L45) `From<Sale> for UpgradableSale` so we can call `.into()` method when you insert your Sales.
+Also would be useful to [implement](https://github.com/near-examples/rust-upgradable-example/blob/cd8b7c5a437906e2ff040ac05176ebe5e025ea66/enum-upgraded-contract/src/lib.rs#L54) `From<Sale> for UpgradableSale` so we can call `.into()` method when you insert your Sales.

-Add [migrate method](https://github.com/near-examples/rust-upgradable-example/blob/a9a23827e127cb87b76101b58ea563485ea462cc/enum-upgraded-contract/src/lib.rs#L71) so we can use `UpgradableSale` and replace [get(&sale_id) calls](https://github.com/near-examples/rust-upgradable-example/blob/a9a23827e127cb87b76101b58ea563485ea462cc/enum-upgraded-contract/src/lib.rs#L102).
-With [method](https://github.com/near-examples/rust-upgradable-example/blob/a9a23827e127cb87b76101b58ea563485ea462cc/enum-upgraded-contract/src/lib.rs#L116) that will keep `legacy_sales`, or the [method](https://github.com/near-examples/rust-upgradable-example/blob/a9a23827e127cb87b76101b58ea563485ea462cc/enum-upgraded-contract/src/lib.rs#L125), that will move old sales to the `sale`(if you want to get rid of `legacy_sales` at the end).
+Add [migrate method](https://github.com/near-examples/rust-upgradable-example/blob/cd8b7c5a437906e2ff040ac05176ebe5e025ea66/enum-upgraded-contract/src/lib.rs#L80) so we can use `UpgradableSale` and replace [get(&sale_id) calls](https://github.com/near-examples/rust-upgradable-example/blob/cd8b7c5a437906e2ff040ac05176ebe5e025ea66/enum-upgraded-contract/src/lib.rs#L118).
+With [method](https://github.com/near-examples/rust-upgradable-example/blob/cd8b7c5a437906e2ff040ac05176ebe5e025ea66/enum-upgraded-contract/src/lib.rs#L136) that will keep `legacy_sales`, or the [method](https://github.com/near-examples/rust-upgradable-example/blob/cd8b7c5a437906e2ff040ac05176ebe5e025ea66/enum-upgraded-contract/src/lib.rs#L152), that will move old sales to the `sale`(if you want to get rid of `legacy_sales` at the end).

 Inside `enum-upgraded-contract/` directory:
 ```bash